shaivalparikh/SLAM_deepmapping/README.md

 On branch - pointNet_extractor - we hae replaced the L_net LiDAR feature extractor head by PointNet feature extractor head to have better features for unorganized LiDAR point cloud.

-Mapping branch contains the code that replaces MLP M_net by SLAM inspired mapping method.

 # DeepMapping: Unsupervised Map Estimation From Multiple Point Clouds
 This repository contains PyTorch implementation associated with the paper: